enthought/ets/docs/source/eeps/eep-6.rst

 Finally, the interaction of apptools with Envisage is ambiguous: Envisage depends on some apptools components (such as preferences), but other components provide Envisage plugins (such as logger and help).
+This causes issues with packaging, distribution and release management.

 Discussion